Madrik lay on his back and stared at the rich blue sky, praying for cloud to

 “I didn’t want to hear what you got up to with Lytette.”

 Madrik blinked.
-Realised it was dark.
+He realised it was dark.
 And there was an old man leaning over him, his hand held ready to deliver another vicious slap.
 Madrik lay still a few more seconds, blinking rapidly.
 He sat up sharply, backing away, feeling the agony in his ankle, and all his wounds, which had been dressed.
 He looked around, confused.
 Then finally thought of something to say.

 “You mumbled Lytette’s name, started smiling and making funny noises,” said the old man, “so I hit you before it got weird.”